 COLOMBIANA makes a kickass showcase for the physical fitness and screen presence of slim siren Zoe Saldana, and displays commensurate panache in the action direction from Robert Megaton (surely a fitting name for a cinema combat wrangler).
-It’s The Look that counts in this Highly Unlikely 2011 pulper, another body-count nihilism exercise, because the script’s situations and dialogue don’t elevate the absurdity of the story.
+Since the script’s situations and dialogue don’t elevate the absurdity of the story, it’s The Look that counts in this 2011 pulper, another nihilism exercise in body counts from the Highly Unlikely school.

 Cinematography is aced (Romain Lacourbas), Zoe basically looks to kill for, and the girl-power theme pulled in $61,000,000 against a laydown of $35,000,000, with a sequel in the works.
 Not strong on rational analysis, but who tunes into this stuff for smarts?
 You watch to see sex-sizzler Saldana slaughter scumbags.
 Mission accomplished.